aclark4life/blog/2011/02/16/cioppino-sprint-report/index.rst

 That's it!
 Just so you don't worry the sprinters worked too hard, you can rest assured everyone was in good hands with zenwryly and his travelling-bar.

-*If you enjoyed reading this report and/or appreciate all the fun-but-hard work that goes in to attending a sprint, please consider* `donating to my travel fund`_. *Only three days left, and I'm still a few dollars short!*

 .. _beautiful location: http://twitpic.com/3y21yk
 .. _ExternalStorage: http://pypi.python.org/pypi/Products.ExternalStorage
 .. _`http://associacao.python.org.br/doacoes-familia-dorneles`: http://associacao.python.org.br/doacoes-familia-dorneles